 Combining Fat Grafting & Facelift

 Fat grafting is really a two-in-one procedure.
-Dr. Doherty will first use liposuction to harvest your own fat from an area where you have too much.
-He does not need a lot so even thin patients are good candidates for fat grafting to the face.
+Dr. Doherty will first use liposuction to harvest your own fat from an area on your body.
+He does not need a lot of fat to make a difference, so even thin patients are good candidates for fat grafting to the face.
 Then, after cleaning and preparing the fat, he injects the harvested fat into any area of the face that needs additional volume such as the:

 • Nasolabial folds